liu-qilong/liu-qilong.github.io/contents/blog/2022-convert-latex-to-word.md

 date: "2022-05-04"
 ---

-Under the instruction of the webpage below, I successfully converted `report.tex` to `report.docx` with proper equations, figures, and references:
+Following the instruction of the webpage below, I successfully converted `paper.tex` to `paper.docx`:

 > [How to Convert from Latex to MS Word with ‘Pandoc’ - Zhelin Chen](https://medium.com/@zhelinchen91/how-to-convert-from-latex-to-ms-word-with-pandoc-f2045a762293)